-Many hard-core environmentalists, celebrities and even doctors are advising us to eat a “plant-based” diet—or at the very least to give up eating red meat.
-And if we’re going to eat meat, we should be eating chicken.
-Right?
+Many hard-core environmentalists, celebrities and even doctors are advising us to eat a “plant-based” diet—or at the very least to give up eating “red meat”.
+And if we’re going to eat meat, we’ve been told to eat chicken.
+But is that actually BAD advice?

-Chicken is considered a ‘clean’ meat, vs. beef which has blood (it’s not really blood but just myoglobins from the muscle tissue), and when it’s boneless, skinless and off the bone, it hardly resembles something that comes from an animal at all.
+Chicken is often considered by many a “clean” meat, and it’s usually boneless, skinless and hardly resembles something that comes from an animal at all.
 It’s just…chicken.

-People often say their have given up eating red meat out of concern for the animals, the environment, and their health.
-And to some extent those are all pretty good reasons.
-But while cutting out (CAFO) conventionally-raised red meat seems virtuous, eating chicken instead doesn’t do much to address those issues.
+People often say they have given up eating red meat out of concern for the animals, the environment, and their health.
+Those sound like good reasons on the outside… But while cutting out (CAFO) conventionally-raised red meat seems virtuous, eating chicken instead doesn’t do much to address those issues, and can even be worse in most cases.

 Most all conventional meat and chicken is produced in Concentrated Animal Feeding Operations (CAFOs).
-CAFO meat production is deplorable and everyone should stop eating meat raised this way!
+CAFO meat production is deplorable and we should all definitely do our best to not support this type of agriculture!
 Animals raised on these factory farms are overcrowded and raised in filthy conditions where the animals have to wallow in a sea of their own feces.
 CAFOs house anywhere from hundreds to thousands of animals.
-CAFOs include open feedlots for cattle and large windowless buildings where chickens are confined in boxes, cages or pens.
+CAFOs can include open feedlots for cattle and large windowless buildings where chickens are confined in boxes, cages, large crowded areas, or pens.

-CAFOs also cause massive pollution to the air, ground and water supplies within miles of their operations.
+CAFOs also cause massive pollution to our groundwater and surface water supplies within miles of their operations.
 CAFO’s produce huge amounts of urine and feces that drain off into the water supply.
-And because these animals are given antibiotics, growth hormones, and other medications, these chemicals are present in the sewage the animals produce—which then evaporates into our air, soaks into the ground and runs off into our water supply.
+And because these animals are given antibiotics, growth hormones, and other medications, these chemicals are present in the sewage and runoff the animals produce—which then soaks into the ground or runs off into our water supply.

 Don’t Chickens Have a Better Life?

 Animals raised in CAFO’s are treated very badly, especially chickens.
-Most chicken comes from a CAFO where they are raised their whole lives.
-They are packed into cages or on a filthy floor, where they can barely move around.
+Most chicken comes from a CAFO where they are raised their entire lives (On the other hand, even beef finished in CAFO’s spends at least the first year or more of their life outdoors on grass).
+Chickens are packed into cages or on a filthy floor, where they can barely move around.
 The poor birds usually have their beaks seared off with a hot blade to avoid pecking each other to death, because they are so packed in so closely.
 These chickens are bred to grow breasts so big and heavy, they literally can barely walk, are often crippled, and many of them get trampled to death.
 Most never get outside to breathe fresh air or see the sunshine or eat their natural diets.
-Large scale organic chicken farms are not much better.
+Large scale organic chicken farms are not much better, unless they are actually pasture-raised, which is rare.

 Because CAFOs are so filthy and overcrowded, these chickens are routinely given antibiotics just to prevent all the disease that flourishes in these dirty living conditions.
 This practice is a big reason there are antibiotic resistant bacteria.
 And when we eat those chickens, we can often ingest some pretty powerful and nasty bacteria ourselves.